 Two other prominent Maryland African Americans - Thurgood Marshall and Matthew Henson - are celebrated at the Maryland State House.
 The Thurgood Marshall Memorial outside the State House commemorates the achievements of the nation's first African-American Supreme Court justice.
 Matthew Henson, who reached the North Pole with Admiral Peary, is honored with a plaque inside the State House detailing his achievements.

 African Americans played a major role in Baltimore's growth, both before and after emancipation.
-Head for the Baltimore Civil War Museum, housed in part of a former train station that was a documented stop along the Underground Railroad.
+Head for the Baltimore Civil War Museum, housed in President Street Station, a former train statin that was a documented stop along the Underground Railroad.
 The Baltimore Museum of Art exhibits both its own extensive African art collection - including many breathtaking masks - and prominent traveling exhibitions from around the world.
 The Great Blacks in Wax Museum shows moving tableaux re-creating key moments from African-American history.
 See Henry Brown, the Virginia slave who mailed himself in a crate to freedom, and watch Rosa Parks being escorted from the bus after refusing to give up her seat.

 Baltimore is now home to the largest African American museum on the East Coast: The Reginald F. Lewis Museum of Maryland African American History & Culture and the newly opened Frederick Douglass-Isaac Myers Maritime Park.
 One of Baltimore's newest treasures is the Eubie Blake National Jazz Institute and Cultural Center, where Baltimore's legendary men and women of jazz - like Blake, Billie Holliday and Cab Calloway - are honored with permanent displays.
 Then head to Northeast Baltimore to see the African and African-American artwork on display at the James E. Lewis Museum of Art at Morgan State University.